joyboseroy/darshana-graph/README.md

 **Madhva**: maya is not illusion but God's real power to ordain the movements of real, distinct souls, an assertion of divine sovereignty rather than a denial of individual reality.

+## Example: pulled directly from the tagged graph data

+This isn't a hand-picked illustration.
+The script `generate_readme_examples.py` queries the actual tagged dataset and surfaces real disagreements with real evidence quotes.

+### Atman and Brahman: the central debate of Vedanta

+**Advaita Vedanta** (822 relevant passages found): holds atman and brahman are identical.

+**Vishishtadvaita** (191 relevant passages found): holds atman and brahman are distinct.
+From the text (Brahma Sutras): "Our text teaches that the creation of the aggregate of sentient and non-sentient things results from the mere wish of a being free from all connexion with non-sentient matter."

+**Dvaita** (57 relevant passages found): holds atman and brahman are distinct, but for a different reason than Vishishtadvaita.
+From the text (Brahma Sutras): "difference of degree is clearly seen in the bliss enjoyed by the souls from the best of men upwards to Brahma the four-faced."

+**Achintya Bhedabheda** (21 relevant passages found): holds atman and brahman are identical, in the specific devotional sense that "everything is born of Him, everything is sustained by Him, and everything, after annihilation, rests in Him."

+Three schools land on "identical," two land on "distinct," and they don't even agree with each other on what distinct means.
+That's the kind of disagreement this dataset is built to surface.

+### Atman and Jiva: is the individual soul the same as the self?

+**Advaita Vedanta** (39 relevant passages found): holds atman and jiva are distinct.
+From the text (Brahma Sutras): "the waking being may be either the original soul, or he may be God, or some other individual soul."

+**Vishishtadvaita** (12 relevant passages found): holds atman and jiva are identical.
+From the Bhagavad Gita: "the Jiva itself is eternal, indestructible, and incomprehensible."

+**Dvaita** (8 relevant passages found): holds atman and jiva are identical, but reads the relationship very differently within its broader system.
+From the text (Brahma Sutras): "Now, being but one individual he goes forth separated."

+Generate more examples yourself with `python generate_readme_examples.py --concept-a X --concept-b Y`, or run `--top-pairs N` to see the most contested concept pairs in the dataset.

 ## Known limitations

 See the "Known limitations" section of the